dualspiral/McMyAdmin-C--API-Assembly/README.md

 ## C# API library for McMyAdmin 2 servers

-In progress!
-Built against .NET 4, requires JSON.NET for .NET 4.

-Licensed under the MIT licence (see the LICENCE.md file for details).
+Somewhat in progress.
+Build against .NET 4, works with .NET and Mono runtimes.
+Licensed under the MIT license (do what you want, just make sure my copyright statement stays in place!)